monirakash/SQL-practice/README.md

 # SQL-practice

-Here I have practice GROUP BY, ORDER BY using dummy data
+Here I have practiced GROUP BY, ORDER BY using dummy data